 The DRG payment formula (simplified): IPPS payment per discharge equals the DRG relative weight times the hospital base rate (a national standardized amount adjusted by the area wage index), plus add-on payments for Indirect Medical Education (Section 1886(d)(5)(B)), Disproportionate Share Hospital (Section 1886(d)(5)(F)), outliers (Section 1886(d)(5)(A)), new technology (Section 1886(d)(5)(K) and (L)), and other adjustments.

-Medicare Severity Diagnosis-Related Groups (MS-DRGs): Effective October 1, 2007 (FY 2008), CMS adopted the MS-DRG classification system, which expanded the prior CMS-DRG system from approximately 538 DRGs to approximately 750 MS-DRGs at adoption.
-The system has continued to evolve, and the FY 2025 IPPS Final Rule recognized 769 MS-DRGs.
+Medicare Severity Diagnosis-Related Groups (MS-DRGs): Effective October 1, 2007 (FY 2008), CMS adopted the MS-DRG classification system, which substantially expanded the number of payment groups over the prior CMS-DRG system.
+CMS updates the MS-DRG list each year in the IPPS Final Rule.
 Each MS-DRG is defined by a primary diagnosis, the presence or absence of major complications and comorbidities (MCC) or other complications and comorbidities (CC), and in some cases the specific surgical procedure performed.

 Example MS-DRG: 280 (Acute Myocardial Infarction with major complications or comorbidities): This MS-DRG applies to a patient admitted for heart attack who develops or already has a major complicating condition such as acute kidney injury, congestive heart failure, or pneumonia during the admission.
-The MS-DRG 280 relative weight in FY 2025 was approximately 1.65, meaning the payment for a discharge classified into MS-DRG 280 was approximately 65 percent above the average IPPS discharge payment.
+Because MS-DRG 280 carries a relative weight well above the average IPPS discharge, the payment for a case classified into it is correspondingly higher, reflecting the greater expected resource use.

 Wage index adjustment: Under Section 1886(d)(3)(E), the labor-related portion of the IPPS standardized amount is adjusted by the area wage index for the metropolitan statistical area or rural area in which the hospital is located.
 The wage index reflects average hospital wages in the area relative to the national average.
 Atlanta-Sandy Springs-Roswell metropolitan hospitals receive a different wage index than rural Georgia hospitals in counties like Brantley, Echols, or Talbot.